jordancaudill/flexboy.scss/README.md

 # flexboy.scss
+flexboy.scss is a simple scss flexbox library that allows you to define custom breakpoints and apply flexbox-related classes based on those breakpoints.
+The goal of this library is to reduce the amount of code written for often-used flexbox styles, especially for projects that tend to use a lot of CSS media queries.

 ### Get Started
 Set your flexboy variables and import the library.
 You can set whatever names and sizes you like (default required for $flexboyContainers)
 ```scss